-Ranking average at shredding, both the Cuisinart Elite and the KitchenAid 9-Cup earned an overall score of 5 out of 10 for this metric.
-These models both have two settings for shredding, but both did a subpar job at shredding cheese.
-The Elite had almost as many crumbles as shreds of cheese, and the KitchenAid 9-Cup only produced a bunch of very thin — and somewhat sickly looking — cheese shreds, even on its largest setting.
-The KitchenAid did much better at shredding potatoes, while the Elite did a solid job at shredding carrots.
+Ranking average at shredding the Cuisinart Elite earned an overall score of 5 out of 10 for this metric.
+This model has two settings for shredding, but did a subpar job at shredding cheese.
+The Elite had almost as many crumbles as shreds of cheese, but did a solid job at shredding carrots.

 Rounding out the bottom of the pack were the BLACK+DECKER and the KitchenAid Pro Line, both meriting a 3 out of 10 for their overall inferior shredding performance.
 The BLACK+DECKER had only a medium shred option, while the KitchenAid did have two settings to pick from.
 The KitchenAid did a subpar job at shredding cheese, performing similarly to the other KitchenAid model.
 The BLACK+DECKER actually did an alright job shredding cheese, but we thought it might break due to the sounds it was making.
 These both did a below-average job at shredding potatoes and carrots, with the KitchenAid Pro Line doing the worst of the entire group at shredding potatoes, and the BLACK+DECKER doing the overall worst at shredding carrots.